friends-of-presta/security-advisories/_posts/2023-05-22-scquickaccounting.md

 severity: "critical (9.8)"
 ---

-In the module "SC Quick Accounting" (scquickaccounting), an anonymous user can perform an SQL injection.
+In the module "SC Quick Accounting" (scquickaccounting), an anonymous user can perform a SQL injection.
 The module have been patched in version 3.7.4.

 ## Summary